ENEMY SOLDERS ARE MARCHING THROUGH THE STREETS OF YOUR HOMETOWN

 Coping Mechanisms

-Wryness, used deftly throughout the film, emerges as a theme in itself — a symbol of defiance against despair, a tool for coping, and a bridge that connects characters from disparate backgrounds.
+Wryness, used deftly throughout the film, emerges as a theme in itself.
+A symbol of defiance against despair, a tool for coping, and a bridge that connects characters from different backgrounds.

 COLBY WEST